CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

-# Use AWS CLI to launch EC2 instance using Public AMI
+# Review how to Use AWS CLI to launch EC2 instance using Public AMI

 ## Public AMI contains the software and data to run 12US1 using CMAQv5.4+